Drinks in Turkey: 5 drinks that Turks love

 Regardless of how big the culture is, they often have a drink that is special to them.

 Turkey is no different.
-While Turkish coffee is probably the most well-known around the world, I would dare to bet that it isn’t the most popular among Turks, however.
+While Turkish coffee is probably the most well-known around the world, I would dare to bet that it isn’t the most popular beverage among Turks.

 But the most well-known is definitely not the most loved by the Turks.

-Maybe you don’t know where to even start though…if so, let’s take a look at the 5 Drinks in Turkey you MUST try.
+Maybe you don’t know where to even start though…if so, let’s take a look at these 5 popular drinks in Turkey.

 As you read, can you guess which is the most popular?